 Malva pudding is a South African dessert with its origins in the Cape.
 It is said to have been created by the Dutch settlers and incorporates apricot jam in the recipe.
-It is so decadent and is comparable to sticky toffee pudding, but it is so much better.
+It is decadent and comparable to sticky toffee pudding, but it is so much better.

 08 of 10

-Pap is the South African name for the stiff cornmeal porridge which is so famous across the African continent.
+Pap is the South African name for the stiff cornmeal porridge so famous across the African continent.
 It is an essential dish at braais (South African barbecues) and is perfect for scooping up thick and tasty sauces and stews.Continue to 9 of 10 below.

 09 of 10